moni9083/Simplified-ERP-System/README.md

-# Simplified ERP System with React
+# Simplified ERP System with React [Website Link](https://erp-system-monisankar-mula.netlify.app/)

 Simplified ERP System with React
 This project is a simplified interface for an ERP (Enterprise Resource Planning) system, aimed at efficiently managing basic business operations.
 It consists of three main pages: Dashboard, Products Management, and Orders Management.
 The project utilizes React for building modular components, managing application state, and React Router for navigation between different sections.